A practice that respects the body, inspired by yoga therapy, traditional teachings, ancestral medicines and the cycles of Nature

 It is a practice accessible to all.

 Chair yoga also takes up the foundations of Hatha Yoga, with a more therapeutic approach.
-This practice is for people with low mobility so that they can enjoy the benefits of yoga, while respecting their limits, to find physical and mental balance.
+This practice is for people with low mobility so that they can enjoy the benefits of yoga, while respecting their limits, to create physical and mental balance.

 YOGA FOR SURFERS